 Many of the northwest-trending faults that occur in the area of the project were originally interpreted as splays to the Olacapato - El Toro Fault System.
 However, no evidence of strike-slip movement was found along these faults and many are apparently older than the Late Pliocene when sinistral movement began along the Olacapato - El Toro Fault System (Marrett et al., 1994).
 The oldest faults are west-verging thrusts, which only affect the basement rocks to the Miocene volcanics.
 Some of these are truncated by an angular unconformity between steeply dipping red beds of the Salta Group and overlying shallow-dipping sedimentary and volcanic strata of Miocene age.
 Other northwest and northeast trending faults were active or reactivated during the Miocene when they controlled volcanism, sedimentation and hydrothermal alteration zones.
 It is likely that the northwest orientation of these faults in the area is in part a result of rotation during sinistral movement along the Olacapato - El Toro Fault System, because they become progressively more northerly trending toward the north, with increasing distance from the major structure.

-A zone of northeast-trending high angle faults (that were probably active during Miocene volcanism and sedimentation) extends from the southwestern margin of the project area, to the central part of the property, where it forms the northwestern margin of the East Oculto volcanic complex.
+A zone of northeast-trending high angle faults that were probably active during Miocene volcanism and sedimentation extends from the southwestern margin of the project area, to the central part of the property, where it forms the northwestern margin of the East Oculto volcanic complex.
 Further northeast on the property, faults of a similar orientation are inferred along the contact between Miocene volcanics and the Faja Eruptiva, and along the Silon Creek.
-Several other trends are evident on the property, including toward the north-west and north-south, as well as possible ring structures defined by faults with an arcuate trace southeast of the Silon Zone.
+Several other trends are evident on the property, including toward the north-west and north-south, as well as possible ring structures defined by faults with an arcuate trace southeast of the Silon zone (Figure 5).

 Alteration and Mineralization

 The principal alteration zones in the area are not confined to the Miocene igneous rocks but extend into adjacent sedimentary sequences of Cretaceous and Tertiary age.
-They are both lithologically and structurally controlled, mostly along and adjacent to northwest and northeast trending faults.
+They are both lithologically and structurally controlled, mostly along and adjacent to northwest and northeast-trending faults.
 The main zones of hydrothermal alteration on the property are hosted by flow breccias of dacitic composition.
-In the Ambrosia Zone, silica-sericite(-clay) alteration occurs in three distinct areas adjacent to northeasterly trending faults.
+In the Silon zone (previously called the Ambrose zone), silica-sericite(-clay) alteration occurs in three distinct areas adjacent to northeasterly trending faults.
 The altered breccias probably dip at a shallow angle toward the southeast, below unaltered to weakly propylitically altered massive flows.
 Gold values obtained from grab samples on silica-altered volcanic breccia, are generally less than 2 g/t.

 On the other hand, in the Boulder zone there are angular boulders up to 1.5 m in diameter, of limonitic and silicified volcanic breccia which occur along a north-south trending belt, about 350 m in length.
 Silicification comprises grey opalescent quartz.
 Gold values are commonly in the 2 to 5 g/t range but are locally as high as 41 g/t Au.
 These mineralized boulders occur mostly along the creek but extend as much as 20 m up the eastern slopes of the valley.
 Given their distribution, size and angularity, it is most likely that they reflect the underlying bedrock.
 Their association with angular float of Faja Eruptiva suggests the existence of a north-south fault along the Boulder zone main creek.
 The southern end of the Boulder zone is defined by an east-west gully that is probably structurally controlled.
 Here, the boulder train continues to the east, with the most extensive area of mineralized boulders at the intersection between the north-south and east-west creeks.